Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 ```

 :::warning
-Caution: Calling `getBBox` during rendering can cause layout thrashing, so you
+Calling `getBBox` during rendering can cause layout thrashing, so you
 may want to investigate other ways of getting the size.
 :::

 :::note
-Note: The width and height of a field can be dynamic and updating the size does
+The width and height of a field can be dynamic and updating the size does
 not have to be contained in its own function; it can be handled inside
 `render_`.
 However, it is usually separated to keep code more organized.
 :::